Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Individualized treatment effect prediction

 Since in practice only one potential outcome is observed per individual \cite{holland_statistics_1986}, assumptions are required to estimate $\delta(\bm{x}_i)$ based on the observed data.
 These assumptions are discussed in detail elsewhere \cite{hoogland_tutorial_2021, hernan_causal_2020}.
 In short, the key assumptions are \textit{exchangeability} (the potential outcomes do not depend on the assigned treatment), \textit{consistency} (the observed outcome under treatment $a \in \mathcal{A}$ corresponds to the potential outcomes $Y^{A=a}$), and positivity (each individual has a non-zero probability of each treatment assignment.
 An additional assumption that eases inference is \textit{no interference} (the potential outcomes for individual $i$ do not depend on treatment assignment to other individuals).
 Based on these assumptions, the individualized treatment effect can be identified given the observed data:

-Equation \eqref{eq:delta_iobs} shows that ITE predictions ($\hat{\delta}(\bm{x}_i)$) can be estimated using a prediction model for outcome risk $\EX(Y_i = 1 | A=a_i, \bm{X}=\bm{x}_i)$.
+Equation \eqref{eq:delta_iobs} shows that ITE predictions $\hat{\delta}(\bm{x}_i)$ can be estimated using a prediction model for outcome risk $\EX(Y_i | A=a_i, \bm{X}=\bm{x}_i)$.
 Many modeling tools can be used for this endeavor and the details are beyond the scope of this paper and are given elsewhere (\textit{e.g.,} \cite{hoogland_tutorial_2021, lamont_identification_2018}).
+When conditioning on $\bm{x}$ is clear from the context, we at times abbreviate $\hat{\delta}(\bm{x}_i)$ as $\hat{\delta}_i$, or write the vector of predictions for all individuals $1,\ldots,n$ as $\hat{\bm{\delta}}$.